 Ecology (4, Fall) An introduction to population, community and ecosystem dynamics.
 Three hours lecture, three hours lab per week.
-(Prerequisites: BIOL 1520, CHEM 1520, and MATH 2610) Note: There is a lab fee for this course.
+(Prerequisites: BIOL 1520 and CHEM 1520) (Requisite: Take BIOL-3240L concurrently - Must be taken at the same time as this course.)